By Mr. Daljeet Rana

 Seek out teaching mentors:

-After they have seen you teach, ask them to provide you with suggestions for how you can be an ever better teacher.
+After they have seen you teach, ask them to provide you with suggestions for how you can be an even better teacher.

 2. Take advantage of professional development opportunities